Twenty Years of Jewish Storytelling

 Shalom!
 Sefarad and the Seattle Historic Sephardic Walking Tour

 Shalom!
-Sefarad & Seattle Historic Sephardic Tour highlights the history of Seattle’s Sephardic Jewish community, tracing their journey from Spain in 1492 through Turkey and Rhodes to Seattle, reflecting historic roots and modern life.
-Based on the 2014 exhibit Shalom!
-Open for Business, it was curated with the University of Washington Leon Study Abroad Center in León, Spain, guided by Anthony (Tony) Geist.
-A Spanish version opened in 2017, traveling through Spanish cities via the Red de Juderías de España, showcasing Sephardic culture worldwide.
-The Seattle Tour guides visitors through historic sites with community members sharing memories.
-In 2017, the exhibit debuted in León’s Town Hall, highlighting Sephardic resilience 500+ years after Spain’s expulsion.
-In 2019, it traveled across Spain and returned to Seattle for Sephardic Day at SJCC and the Erensya International Conference.
+Sefarad & Seattle Historic Sephardic Tour explores the history of Seattle’s Sephardic Jewish community, tracing its journey from Spain in 1492 through Turkey and Rhodes to Seattle.
+Based on the 2014 exhibit, Shalom!
+Open for Business, it was created in partnership with the University of Washington Leon Study Abroad Center in León, Spain, under the guidance of Anthony (Tony) Geist.
+A Spanish-language version launched in 2017 and traveled through cities across Spain, sharing Seattle’s Sephardic story with international audiences.

 Six-Generation Family Trees

 The Six-Generation Family Tree exhibit is a powerful community project by WSJHS, curated by Helen Stusser, featuring 77 family trees showing overlaps in Seattle’s Jewish community.
 Historic families appeared across multiple trees, highlighting connections.
-Artist Denny Warshal designed the boards, with trees created via Alise Tarica's program.
-More than genealogy, it depicted continuity, migration, and belonging.
+More than genealogy, this exhibit depicted continuity, migration, and belonging.
 Debuted May 4, 2008, at Congregation Ezra Bessaroth, attracting hundreds, exposing new connections, reunions, and featured in The Seattle Times.
 Afterward, it was re-curated into 11 traveling panels, displayed at the Stroum Jewish Community Center and other venues, fostering discovery and community bonds.

 The Soviet Jewish Experience: Washington State Stories

 The Soviet Jewish Experience: Washington State Stories looks at the struggle of Jews under Soviet rule and the international effort to allow their emigration.
-Developed by WSJHS with the Weitzman Museum, it combines a national traveling exhibit with local displays on Washington State's ties to the Soviet Jewish movement.
-It shows persecution of Soviet Jews, the rise of Refuseniks—those denied visas and facing hardships—and features stories of local activists and Refuseniks like Beth Huppin and Mikhail Shmidt.
+Developed by WSJHS with local displays on Washington State's ties to the Soviet Jewish movement.
+It shows persecution of Soviet Jews, the rise of Refuseniks—those denied visas and facing hardships—and features stories of local activists and Refuseniks.
 Launched in March 2019 alongside Power of Protest, it included community programs, a Sasha Senderovich lecture, a 6-week display at UW Hillel, and a screening of Refusenik during the Seattle Jewish Film Festival.

 Yesterday’s Mavens, Today’s Foodies